$0.50 And 90 Minute Olive Oil Zucchini Bread

 If you’re in a bind, you can use a dishtowel instead of cheesecloth.
 It’s not quite as good as cheesecloth since it’s thicker and will need to be thrown in the washing machine afterward.
 Good news, all the green zucchini juice will wash out though!

 Step 8 – Some oranges are juicier than others!
-I’ve made this recipe with anywhere between 4 and 8 TBSPs of orange juice and it’s turned out great!
+I’ve made this recipe with anywhere between 4 and 8 TBSPs of orange juice and it turned out great both times!

 Note: I’ve tried this recipe with Mandarin and Navel oranges.
 I do not recommend using Mandarin oranges, they are small so it takes multiple oranges to make this recipe and their skin is very thin so they are difficult to zest and then juice.
 The size and peel of navel oranges work very well for this recipe.
 Feel free to try out other types of oranges and let me know what you think!